Environmental-Pipeline/environmental-sensor-poc/README.md

     - Open the container in Docker Desktop and navigate to Files > src to view the project files like `sensor_readings.parquet` and `device_readings.parquet`.
 * When you are done, remove any running containers by clicking the trash button on Docker Desktop.
 You can also do it with the CLI: `docker stop $(docker ps -a -q)` and then `docker rm $(docker ps -a -q)`.
 * Docker has been set up with `testing = False` and `days_back = int(365 * 2)` (2 years).
 If you want to change this for testing purposes, modify the settings at .env, rebuild the image, and re-run the container.

+To modify the behavior of the container:

+* .env contains variables that can be used for testing or to modify settings:
+  - DAYS_BACK: How many days of historical data to pull during initialization
+  - TESTING: Use =True to run a test that only pulls data for 6 sensors.

+* jobs/cronjobs defines how frequently the pull and consolidate operations run.
+Use https://crontab.guru/ to get new cron expressions.

+## Other Commands

+* To update documentation at html/EnvironmentData.html, run `pdoc --html EnvironmentData.py --force`

 ## APIs